 3.3.
 Update Enrolments if required

 Enrolments are not automatically updated in Crowdmark as students add/drop your Quercus course.
-Note: You are responsible for synchronizing the enrolments.
+Note: You are responsible for synchronizing the enrollments.

-- You may also update the student list via a CSV file or through adding their email address.
+- Select Update students if you prefer to update the student list via a CSV file or by adding their email address (Alternative to "Sync with Quercus" option)

 4. Add your Teaching Team to Crowdmark

 4.1.
-Sync with Quercus to add Teaching Team
+Add Teaching Team via Sync with Quercus

 4.2.
 Add Teaching Team members by email

-- If you have chosen to add your Teaching Team members by email, type or paste the email addresses in the text entry box.
+If you have chosen to add your Teaching Team members by email:

-- Once you have added all the members, select "Continue".
+- Select Continue once you have added all the members

 What's next?